A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Discussion

-Even within the strictly-defined boundaries we adhere to, much is still unknown.
-As pointed out when discussing statistical power, many previous studies are inconclusive and it is still not clear if well-established practices actually have any effect on legibility.
-For example, we have identified only a single paper that compares different types of block delimiters~\citep{Sykes1983} and that paper was published almost 40 years ago, at a time when software development was very different from what it is today.
+As pointed out when discussing statistical power, many previous studies are \textbf{inconclusive}, and it is still not clear if well-established practices actually have any effect on legibility.
+For example, we identified only one paper that reports on the comparison of different types of block delimiters~\citep{Sykes1983}, and that paper was published 40 years ago, at a time when software development was very different from what it is today.
+Another example is indentation.
+Although many style guides provide directives about how to indent code, most of the studies on the topic found inconclusive results (\autoref{sec:spacing}).
+Notwithstanding, the importance of the topic for software developers in practice emphasizes that more investigation is required.
 One point that can be raised against this kind of study is whether such choices matter at all, especially for experienced developers, since these can be seen as minute details.
-Previous work~\citep{Gopstein2017,Gopstein2018,Medeiros2019,Stefik2013} suggests that they do, though, even in very mature, high-complexity projects~\cite{Gopstein2018}.
+Previous work~\citep{Stefik2013,Gopstein2017,Gopstein2018,Medeiros2019} suggests that they do, though, even in very mature, high-complexity projects~\citep{Gopstein2018}.

+Some of the studies we analyzed are \textbf{outdated}.
+These \nbOldPapers papers were published 30 or more years ago.
+Software development was very different back then.
+For example, object-oriented programming was a relative novelty, the world wide web had been public for just one year, and mobile devices did not exist for the general public.
+In addition, the main programming language examined by these old studies, Pascal, is rarely used in practice nowadays.
+These studies investigated aspects that are relevant to contemporary software development, such as indentation and the use of block delimiters.
+However, they do that in a scenario that is disconnected from current practice and software development methods and tools.